Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-A collecting automaton is always strongly connected, as it contains all transitions of the fixing automaton.
-We prove several properties connecting partial automata and their collecting complete automata.
-They are preliminary steps toward relating the \v{C}ern\'{y} conjecture for strongly connected partial and complete automata.
+A collecting automaton of a strongly connected partial DFA is always strongly connected, as it contains all transitions of the original partial DFA.
+It is also always complete.
+We prove several properties connecting partial DFAs and their collecting automata.
+They are preliminary steps toward relating the \v{C}ern\'{y} conjecture for strongly connected partial and complete DFAs.